CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

     `list`, so that it is not interpreted as multiple individual `str` values.
 A `list` value is transformed by transforming each item separately.

+    A value may also be specified as a single-item `dict` with one of the following keys and value *val*, based on which the expected value (`str`) is generated as follows:

+    -   `file`: the content of the file *val* in the temporary directory containing the input and output files (`None` if the file *val* does not exist).
+    -   `python`: the value returned by the Python 3 function whose body is *val*; the function has no arguments.
+    -   `shell`: the standard output produced by the shell command line *val*.
+The shell used is the default shell.
+The command line is executed in the temporary directory containing the input and output files and with the environment variables specified in `envvars` of `input`.
+The command should *not* change the input and output files.

     The value for a non-existent file is `None` in Python, and `null`, `~` or an empty value in YAML, so you can test that file